-American soprano Maire (pronounced Mary) Clement is a singing artist based in the Twin Cities.
+American soprano Maire (pronounced Mary) Clement is a singing artist based in the Midwest.
 Maire performs with her husband and musical partner in their duo The Boston Imposters as well as in concerts and recitals throughout the country.
 Maire is a certified Transformational Voice® Teacher.

 Maire received her Masters of Music from the voice department at the University of Louisville under the tutelage of Edith Davis Tidwell.
 She received her Bachelor’s of Music from Lawrence Conservatory of Music, where she studied with Steven Paul Spears.
 She has performed “Papagena” in Mozart’s Die Zauberflöte, “Goldentrill” in Mozart’s Impressario, and “Cathleen” in Ralph Vaughan Williams’ Riders to the Sea.
 A highlight of her past roles include “Greta Fiorentino” in Kurt Weill’s Street Scene, “Emmie” in Britten’s Albert Herring, “Little Edie” in Grey Gardens and “Clara” in The Light in the Piazza.